Quick Tip: if you’re looking for life insurance after divorce, fill out the form on the left and the latest rates will be revealed within seconds.

 how to split a life insurance policy in a divorce

 It is a great idea to have financial planners to help you during the divorce process.
-Besides health insurance being important for you and your family, you will have to discuss bank accounts, products and services regarding permanent life insurance coverage.
+Besides health insurance is important for you and your family, you will have to discuss bank accounts, products, and services regarding permanent life insurance coverage.
 In addition to premium payment and the death benefit.

 LISAMARIE’S THOUGHTS ~ LIFE INSURANCE AND DIVORCE

 As a mom of 4 children, For this reason, (as a mom standpoint) I highly recommend having life insurance for both parties in place.
 As you already know at this point, it is not about you and your Ex anymore.